Children are growing up in a world with a bigger range of online activities than ever before and it is our aim to ensure children can do so safely.

-We want our website to provide parents/carers/pupils will a range of information to help them keep safe online.
-If you have any questions about e-safety please speak to a member of staff or to our E-Safety Coordinator Mrs Bosworth (Class 2).
+We want our website to provide parents/carers/pupils with a range of information to help them keep safe online.
+If you have any questions about e-safety please speak to a member of staff or to one of designated safeguarding leads: Mrs Thompson, Mrs Collier or Mr Howard.

 - Explore e-safety sites – There are lots of links below to useful e-safety sites for children.
 They are great fun to explore, so why not browse through them with your children?

-- Facebook / Bebo / Myspace – Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.
+- Facebook, Instagram and other social media/entertainment platforms– Many of these sites have a minimum age limit of 13, so our pupils should not be using them.
+It is worth considering the risks of these platforms to children and looking carefully at what children have access to.

 - Keep your computer in a shared area – Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available online.